jasunsjs/jasunsjs/README.md

 ## Hey, I'm Jason!
-I'm a Software Engineer and a CS + AI student at the University of Waterloo.
+I'm a Software Engineer and a CS student at the University of Waterloo.

 Currently look for SWE internships for Winter/Summer 2027.